-On May 25th of this year, the General Data Protection Regulation (GDPR) ushered in a new era of data privacy on the internet.
+On May 25th of 2018, the General Data Protection Regulation (GDPR) ushered in a new era of data privacy on the internet.
 One of the many challenges it presents to businesses is the lawful processing of user data.

 According to Article 6 of the GDPR, there are six grounds on which personal data can be obtained and processed for the practices to be GDPR-compliant.